 Battery discharging | Formulation | BatDChg__ | BESS1 | BatDChg__BESS1 | Note the prefix has two underscores |

-If you need a value which is not available as a native formulation variable within an LP file, its value can be supplied by:
+If you need a value which is not available as a native formulation variable (i.e. within an LP file), its value can be supplied by:

-It is important to note that the values of decision variables reference are automatically lagged by one time period i.e. the right-hand side for a constraint in time period t will be computed from solution values of variables from time t-1.
+By default, both Variables and Decision Variables values are automatically lagged by one time period.
+The right-hand side for a constraint in time period t will be computed from variable values for period t-1.
 However there may be some variables which do not need to be lagged, for example load related variables, where the load values are from a known profile.
-In this case '{0}' can be appended to the variable, specifying there is no lag applied to this specific variable.
+In this case '{0}' can be appended to the RPN token, specifying there is no lag applied to the variable value reference.
+The default lag for both variables and decision variables can be disabled in this way.

 Examples: